 Building a relationship is a two-way street.
 Your partner is an active member in your SCI sexual health and should be included in your decisions, thoughts, and feelings.
 Try to build trust with each other and have open dialogues about your relationship

-Wheel Love – A blog written by two women who are married to men in chairs.
+Wheel Love – Blog by two women married to men in chairs.

-10 Tips for Partner Caregivers – An article written for the SCI BC blog.
+10 Tips for Partner Caregivers – SCI BC blog.

-What the World Gets Wrong About My Quad Husband and Me – A great article posted on Catapult.
+What the World Gets Wrong About My Quad Husband and Me – Laura Dorwart, Catapult.

-Broken – A blog by Emma K White on relationships, travel, life and spinal injuries, whose husband has a SCI.
+Broken – Blog by Emma K White, whose husband has a SCI.

-Honest to Quad – A blog by married couple Brooke and Evan on their life and relationship.
+Honest to Quad – Blog by married couple Brooke and Evan on their life and relationship.

-The Seven Principles of Making a Marriage Work – A book by John Gottman.
+The Seven Principles of Making a Marriage Work – John Gottman.

-Hold Me Tight – A book by Sue Johnson about 7 conversations every person in a relationship should have.
+Hold Me Tight – Sue Johnson, about 7 conversations every person in a relationship should have.

 Check out the Video Playlist for this chapter!